TL;DR

 What's the difference between fitness wearables and workout apps for strength training?

 Fitness wearables excel at continuous biometric monitoring like heart rate, sleep, and recovery metrics, while workout apps specialize in detailed exercise logging and progression tracking.
-Wearables provide 24/7 health insights, but apps offer superior tools for tracking sets, reps, and progressive overload in strength training.
+Wearables provide around-the-clock health insights, but apps offer superior tools for tracking sets, reps, and progressive overload in strength training.

 Do I need both a fitness tracker and a workout app?